zhengli97/DM-KD/README.md

 |:---------------:|:-----------------:|
 | ImageNet | [[Baidu Yun]](https://pan.baidu.com/s/1HjGlK2lqO2gPG61tz5N20w?pwd=vfpv) |

+Note that the pretrained teacher models are also available at torchvision.
+You can also download the pretrained models from the [official website](https://pytorch.org/vision/main/models.html).

-4. Training on ImageNet-1K:Run the script:
+4. Training on ImageNet-1K: Run the script:
 ```
 sh scripts/imagenet_distill.sh
 ```